lmorg/murex/utils/docgen/README.md

 can be hosted on GitHub or S3 (depending on whether your templates are markdown or HTML).

-It was written originally for the _murex_ project (https://github.com/lmorg/murex) however it is flexible enough to be useful in other projects as well.
+It was written originally for the Murex project (https://github.com/lmorg/murex) however it is flexible enough to be useful in other projects as well.